-Eurozone inflation eases after fall in oil prices
+Eurozone inflation eases as oil prices slump

-BRUSSELS (AP) — Official figures show that the recent fall in oil prices has pushed down inflation across the 19-country eurozone.
+LONDON (AP) — The recent fall in oil prices has pushed down inflation across the 19-country eurozone, official figures showed Friday in a development that makes it even less likely that the European Central Bank will start raising interest rates anytime soon.

 Eurostat, the European Union’s statistics office, says consumer prices rose 2 percent in the year to November, down from 2.2 percent the previous month.

 The main reason behind the fall appears to be a waning boost from energy prices.
-On an annual basis, they were up by 9.1 percent against 10.7 percent.
+On an annual basis, they were up 9.1 percent against 10.7 percent.
+On Thursday, U.S. crude briefly fell below $50 a barrel for the first time this year.
+Just a couple months ago, it was trading at four-year highs around $75 a barrel.

-In spite of the fall, headline inflation remains more or less where the European Central Bank would like it — its policy aim is just below 2 percent.
+Despite the fall, headline inflation remains more or less where the European Central Bank would like it — its policy aim is just below 2 percent.

 Most Read Business Stories